Complex dynamics in adaptive phase oscillator networks: Simulations for oscillators

-For the partially synchronous state PS (in Fig.~\ref{fig:N50}(d)), most oscillators are locked (blue dots), while others are drifters (red dots).
-Correspondingly, coupling strengths $\kappa_{lm}$ where $l$ and/or $m$ can be associated with drifting oscillators are thus oscillatory (red curves in Fig.~\ref{fig:N50}(d)).
-By contrast, the locked oscillators (blue dots in Fig.~\ref{fig:N50}(d)) display vanishingly small dynamic frequencies, thus the $\kappa_{lm}$ for which neither $l$ not $m$ are drifting oscillate close to $1+a$ and with very small amplitude (blue time traces in Fig.~\ref{fig:N50}(d)).
+For the \emph{partially synchronous state} (\lblpartial) (in Fig.~\ref{fig:N50}(d)), oscillators split into two groups where one is locked (blue dots for phases), while the other contains drifters (red dots for phases).
+Correspondingly, coupling strengths $\kappa_{lm}$ where $l$ and/or $m$ can be associated with drifting oscillators and are thus oscillatory (red curves in Fig.~\ref{fig:N50}(d)).
+By contrast, the locked oscillators (blue dots in Fig.~\ref{fig:N50}(d)) display vanishingly small dynamic frequencies, thus the $\kappa_{lm}$ for which neither $l$ nor $m$ are drifting oscillate close to $1+a$ and with very small amplitude (blue time traces in Fig.~\ref{fig:N50}(d)).
+We note that the correspondence to states observed for $N=2$ is less obvious; however, an extension of the D/L bistable region for $N=2$ oscillators to larger systems could give space to accommodate for configurations where a group of oscillators populate a lock state while the remaining oscillators adhere to drifting oscillations.

+For the \emph{drifting state} (\lbldr), oscillator phases are \emph{incoherent} and drift apart from each other in unlocked motion while the coupling strengths $\kappa_{lm}$ appear to attain a (quasi-)stationary distribution centered around 1 (not shown).
+We interpret this state as the corollary to the \lbldr\ state for $N=2$.

 Just as for the $N=2$ state, the locked state \lblL\ occurs for both positive and negative $a$.
 For $N=50$ and $a<0$ with $\sigma$ small, we observe locked states (corresponding to stable foci for $N=2$) whose $\kappa_{lm}$ are mostly close to the minimal value $1-a$, in analogy to the case of $N=2$ oscillators (see Fig.~\ref{fig:2Dbif}(c)).

-For the $N=2$ system, we found that (co)existence of one (L) or two (2L) stable locked state(s) is guaranteed for $|a|$ sufficiently large.
-Interestingly, Fig.~\ref{fig:N50}(a) suggests that there is a stable locked state for $a>0$ sufficiently large; yet, for $a<0$ it appears as if the region of stable locked states is diminished in favor of partially synchronous, or, even drift states.
-It would be interesting to investigate this aspect further in future research.
+For the $N=2$ system, we found that (co)existence of one (\lblL) or two (\lblLL) stable locked state(s) is guaranteed for $|a|$ sufficiently large.
+Interestingly, Fig.~\ref{fig:N50}(a) suggests that there is a stable locked state for $a>0$ sufficiently large; yet, for $a<0$ it appears as if the region of stable locked states is diminished in favor of partially synchronous, and, even drift states (incoherence).
+Similarly, we observed for $N=2$ and $a<0$ that the locking region is diminished when compared to $a>0$, which is due to a subcritical Hopf bifurcation that destabilizing the frequency-locked branch (albeit not as much as strongly as for $N=50$) --- we hypothesize that this effect is more pronounced for larger oscillator numbers (and ensuing bifurcations).
+It would be interesting to investigate this aspect in future research.